Map Employee Certifications to Skills

 Every employee has a mix of both hard and soft skills – various certifications and courses help employees upskill with different skills.
 However, it’s essential to understand and map out how a certain certification or course helps improve the proficiency level for any skill.

-For example, if an HR person gets an HRM certification, you need to check what skills have further developed as a result of it.
+For example, if an HR person gets an SHRM certification, you need to check what skills have further developed as a result of it.
 This will help determine what that specific certification means in terms of an employee’s skills and proficiency level.
 It can also help develop competency-based skills audits for future employees.

 Types of Certifications and Courses